mdn/translated-content-de/files/de/web/javascript/reference/global_objects/intl/datetimeformat/datetimeformat/index.md

     timeZone: "UTC",
   }).format(date),
 );
-// 4 at night"  (gleiches Format in en-GB für alle dayPeriod Werte)
+// 4 at night"  (same formatting in en-GB for all dayPeriod values)

 console.log(
   new Intl.DateTimeFormat("fr", {